linz/linz-positionzpp-server/conf/report_templates/Readme.txt

-mark           The user supplied name for the mark datafile       The name of the RINEX file date           The UTC date and time of the start of the observation session itrf2008_X     The ITRF2008 X,Y,Z epoch coordinate itrf2008_Y itrf2008_Z itrf96_X       The ITRF96 X,Y,Z epoch coordinate itrf96_Y itrf96_Z err_e          The apriori error in the east, north, and up direction (metres)
+mark           The user supplied name for the mark datafile       The name of the RINEX file date           The UTC date and time of the start of the observation session itrf2008_X     The ITRF2008 X,Y,Z epoch coordinate (metres) itrf2008_Y itrf2008_Z itrf96_X       The ITRF96 X,Y,Z epoch coordinate (metres) itrf96_Y itrf96_Z err_e          The apriori error in the east, north, and up direction (metres)